We celebrate Sunday Mass at 11a and 5p during the school year, as well as several Daily Masses:

 God's Pardon and Peace

-The sacrament of Reconciliation is offered one hour before every Sunday Mass and during weekday Adoration of the Blessed Sacrament.
+The sacrament of Confession is offered one hour before every Sunday Mass and during weekday Adoration of the Blessed Sacrament.
 If you would like to use the sacrament at another time, please see Father Kerry or call our office at (918) 599-0204.

 Renewal by the Spirit